Jamie-Troup/Jamie-Troup/README.md

-- 👋 Hi, I’m @Jamie-Troup, a budding game developer
+- 👋 Hi, I’m Jamie Troup, a budding game developer
 - 📫 How to reach me ... ywewvkue@duck.com